cdnjs/workspace/README.md

 cdnjs-workspace
 =======

-Use docker to pack our working environment, based on Ubuntu 17.04 (Zesty Zapus).
+Use docker to pack our working environment, based on Ubuntu 18.04 (Bionic Beaver).

 ## Table of Contents